JackFrost260/marcianofoda/marciano foda/Assets/WeatherMaker/Readme.txt

 If you are integrating Weather Maker into your own asset, use a #if WEATHER_MAKER_PRESENT ... #endif around your code.

 Weather Maker has integration with some other assets.
 Add via Component -> Weather Maker -> Extensions -> ...
+- Crest Ocean, my fork: https://github.com/DigitalRuby/crest-oceanrender
+	- Until they merge in my pull request, you'll need to use my fork of crest ocean.
+I've added better dir light specular and scattering, along with hooks for fog and shadows.
+	- Import Crest Ocean into your project.
+Just download the zip from github and find the Assets/Crest folder and bring it into your project in the assets folder.
+	- Modify Ocean.shader, uncomment EXTERNAL_FOG_PASS and change the include path to #include "../../../WeatherMaker/Prefab/Shaders/WeatherMakerFogExternalShaderInclude.cginc"
+	- Modify UpdateShadow.shader, uncomment EXTERNAL_SHADOW_PASS and change the include path to #include "../../../../WeatherMaker/Prefab/Shaders/WeatherMakerFogExternalShaderInclude.cginc"
+	- You may need to adjust the #include paths depending on how Crest Ocean and Weather Maker are relative to each other in your project.
+	- Provide a reflection probe somewhere in your scene.
+Set as solid clear color instead of Skybox if you are using the Weather Maker sky sphere and/or clouds.
+You can attach it to your player if you want, or if you have ample probes in your scene, rely on that.
+	- Add an OceanPlanarReflection script to your main camera, this is needed for sky and cloud reflections.
+	- Enable planar reflections on the ocean material.
+	- Add the OceanRenderer script to an empty game object in your scene and ensure the transform is identity (no position or rotation, scale of 1).
+	- Ensure shadows are turned on in your ocean material and script.
+	- Add WeatherMakerPrefab to your scene.
+	- Set the OceanRenderer script primary dir light to the WeatherMakerPrefab -> DayNightCycle -> Sun object.
+	- Note that underwater does not yet have proper fog and cloud shadows (yet).
+This is coming in the future.
+	- Crest Ocean water is too bright in the distance, even if shadowed, I've sent them a bug report.
+	- Crest Ocean at night seems a little too bright, have not yet figured this one out.
+- Playmaker
+	- Actions for get/set date time and weather profile by name.
+Let me know if you would like additional actions.
 - Vegetation Studio Pro
 	- You can customize snow and rain buildup / melt speeds.
 	- Attach a weather zone to each biome - great for rain forests, snowy mountains, dry desert, etc.